bird-get/raycast-bullet/README.md

 A viewer with the LSL preprocessor enabled is required to compile!
 (Firestorm for example) Good scripting knowledge is also preferred.

-Simply edit the parameters, put the code into a 3-prim object invisible and it's good to go.
+Simply edit the parameters, put the code into a 3-prim object, make it invisible and it's good to go.
 If you are using the VARIABLE_VELOCITY switch, set the velocity in the rez param when rezzing the bullet.

 # Tips